On the role of Allee effect and mass migration in survival and extinction of a species: Background and tools

-$P^{k}_{\cdot}$, $P^{-k}_{\cdot}$ are positive functions from $X$ to $\mathbb{R}$, and in our four models $k=0,1$ (particles are born and die one at a time). \\ \emph{We assume $P^1_0=0$, that is the Dirac measure concentrated on the empty configuration $\delta_{\underline{0}}$ is a trivial invariant measure}.
+\textit{We assume $P^1_0=0$, that is, the Dirac measure concentrated on the empty configuration $\delta_{\underline{0}}$ is a trivial invariant measure}.
 The function $\Gamma^k_{\eta(x),\eta(y)}$ represents the migration (jump) rate; a jump of more than one particle per time is possible.
-We call \emph{emigration} from $x$ a jump that reduces the number of particles on $x$ and \emph{immigration} a jump that increases it.\\
+We call \textit{emigration} from $x$ a jump that reduces the number of particles on $x$ and \textit{immigration} a jump that increases it.

-There is a natural definition of partial order on the state space:
+There is a natural definition of partial order on the state space,

-A process $(\eta_{t})_{t\geq 0}$ with generator $\mathcal{L}$ is \emph{stochastically larger} than a process $(\xi_{t})_{t\geq 0}$ with generator $\widetilde{\mathcal{L}}$ if, given $\xi_0\leq \eta_0$, there exists an increasing Markovian coupling $(\xi_t,\eta_t)_{t\geq 0}$ on state space $\Omega\times \Omega$ such that
+A process $(\eta_{t})_{t\geq0}$ with generator $\mathcal{L}$ is \textit {stochastically larger} than a process $(\xi_{t})_{t\geq0}$ with generator $\widetilde{\mathcal{L}}$ if, given $\xi_0\leq\eta_0$, there exists an increasing Markovian coupling $(\xi_t,\eta_t)_{t\geq0}$ on state space $\Omega\times\Omega$ such that